 - Personal information shall be accurate and, where necessary, kept up-to-date

 - Personal information shall be retained only for as long as necessary.

 - Personal information shall be processed in an appropriate manner to maintain security.

 Why does the Council collect and retain Personal Data?

 In order to provide you with efficient and effective services Stafford Borough Council needs to collect personal data.
 The council may also need to share your personal data with other service providers who are contracted to carry out services on their behalf.
-These providers are obliged to keep your personal details secure and use them only to fulfil your service request.
-The council will process the information you provide in a manner that is compatible with the Data Protection Act and in particular aims to comply with the principles stated above.
-Stafford Borough Council will use information about you for the provision of services and specifically for the following:-
+These providers are obliged to keep your personal data secure and use them only to fulfil your service request.
+The council will process the information you provide in a manner that is compatible with current data protection legislation and will comply with the principles stated above.
+Stafford Borough Council will use information about you for the provision of services and also for the following specific examples:

 - for all law enforcement, regulation and licensing, criminal prosecutions and court proceedings which the council is obliged to undertake